 The History of Operation Santa Paws

-According to the ASPCA, 3.1 million dogs and 3.2 million cats will enter animal shelters in the United States annually, and there are not enough resources to support them.
-This is where Operation Santa Paws comes in.
+Every year, many animals, through abuse and neglect, wind up abandoned in shelters and animal rescues everywhere.
+These animals are often given as birthday or Christmas gifts and then cast aside as their shine wears off with age.
+According to the ASPCA, 3.1 million dogs and 3.2 million cats will enter animal shelters in the United States annually.
+Unfortunately, there aren’t enough resources to support them, but this is where Operation Santa Paws comes in.

-Since then, Justin and Haute Dogs have spread the word of Operation Santa Paws getting stores and individuals all around the US to participate in this humanitarian effort.
+Since then, Justin and Haute Dogs have spread the word of Operation Santa Paws by getting stores and individuals all around the US to participate in this humanitarian effort.
 Many organizations and businesses will hold fundraising events where people can volunteer or attend meet & greet events with adoptable pets from a shelter or rescue center.

-- Donate– Shelters across the US will hold annual toys, food, and blanket drives.
+Shelters across the US will hold annual toys, food, and blanket drives.
 Going to your local big box store and buying some dry/canned dog or cat food will go a long way.
 Have some blankets that have wear and tear?
 Donate them to a local shelter and give much-needed comfort to a dog or cat in need.
 Are you a pet owner?
 Does your dog or cat have toys they no longer play with?
 Give them to a shelter to create joy for the animals in need.
 Contact your local shelter to find out what supplies they need most this time of year.

-- Volunteer– During the holiday season, animal shelters sadly become full.
+During the holiday season, animal shelters sadly become full.
 Volunteering at a shelter can be as valuable as offering toys, pet food, or treats.
 Plus, it’s a great way to get to know the animals better and make a difference to them, not during the holidays but all year round.
 Check with your local shelters to see how you can volunteer.

-- Thank a Shelter Worker– Without the support of those individuals who dedicate themselves to these animals’ welfare, there’d be nowhere for them to go.
+Without the support of those individuals who dedicate themselves to these animals’ welfare, there’d be nowhere for them to go.
 So when you stop by with a donation of supplies for the furry residents of your local shelter, don’t forget to bring down some tokens of thanks for these hard-working people.
 From candy to handwritten letters of gratitude, a little appreciation will mean the world to them.

 Adopt A Shelter Pet